Book Bhutan Tour

 Weather and Climate of Bhutan

-The Indian summer monsoon lasts from late-June through late-September and is mostly confined to the southern border region of Bhutan.
-It brings heavy rain and high humidity, to the southern region.
-These rains bring between 60 and 90 percent of the western region’s rainfall.
+The Indian summer monsoon prevails from late June to late September, primarily affecting the southern border region of Bhutan.
+This period brings heavy rainfall and elevated humidity to the southern areas.
+A substantial proportion, around 60 to 90 percent, of the western region’s annual rainfall is attributed to these monsoons.

 Gold Price in Bhutan